Maximum residue levels for agricultural compounds

 Find information on meeting maximum residue level (MRL) requirements for agricultural compounds in New Zealand.

-Requirements for food sold in New Zealand
+Requirements for food sold or produced in New Zealand

 The MRL Notice lists the MRLs for a range of agricultural compounds, but also includes a provision for residues of up to 0.1 mg/kg for agricultural compound/food combinations that are not specifically listed.
 In addition, the MRL Notice recognises the role of Codex Standards for imported food.

 Under the MRL Notice, agricultural compound residues in food must